sagecodes/cnn-pytorch-starter/README.md

 root/panda/xxx.png
 ```

-Example: if this root directory exsists in the same directory as this temple:
+if this root directory exsists in the same directory as this template:

 use the path: `root/`

-**CSV**
+##### CSV

 The CSV data loader expects a root directory and CSV file
 containing two columns:

-`FilePath` reletive path to image from root directory
+1. relative path to image from root directory

-`Label` label (class) of image.
-Cat, Dog, Panda, etc..
+2. label (class) of image ( Cat, Dog, Panda, etc..)

 Example: